Zach Colman (00:03):

 Hey Zach, thanks for having me on the show.
 It’s exciting.
-So my name is Ken hunger and I’m the president of charge.
-We are a sponsorship agency based in Indianapolis, uh, but with clients all over the us, and we’ve been in business about 16 years now, helping really the buyers and sellers get the most out of sponsorship.
+So my name is Ken hunger and I’m the president of Charge.
+We are a sponsorship agency based in Indianapolis, uh, but with clients all over us, and we’ve been in business about 16 years now, helping really the buyers and sellers get the most out of sponsorship.
 And we work in a variety of areas.
 We work with brands, we work with properties and sports, uh, with nonprofits and a variety of different, uh, markets.
 But, uh, the common denominator is we’re helping people score big with sponsorship.

 Zach Colman (00:52):

 Beautiful, beautiful.
 I love it.
 I love that.
 And like I was saying before we hit the record button here is, is I feel like we have some commonality is I’m trying to really help bring value to professional athletes, sports organizations, entrepreneurs, and understanding, you know, not just the difference between a sponsorship opportunity for them, but understanding how that plays into the part of growing their brand and their business as they continue on their expansion path.
-So why don’t you start off a little bit on, discuss your journey as a business owner.
+So why don’t you start off a little bit on, discuss your journey as a business owner?
 How did you get where you are?
 How are you, how are you, uh, and, and what are you kind of doing today?
 It’s,

 Ken Ungar (01:41):

 It’s crazy.
 Zach, when, when I think about it, you know, people ask all the time, especially you work in sports, how did you get in sports?
 And it was a complete accident.
 And, uh, my, my path was definitely, I called weirdly unconventional.
 And, uh, so I started out as a lawyer a while ago.
-I thought I really wanted to practice law, help people that way.
+I thought I really wanted to practice law, and help people that way.
 Uh, didn’t enjoy it as much as I thought, but I had the opportunity to, uh, to join some, uh, colleagues that I know who worked for a governor, uh, in Indiana, where I lived at the time.
 And so I spent four years in government service, which was fantastic.
 And that would allow me to kind of scratch the itch of business.
-You know, I was a lawyer, but I really had had a passion for business and communications.
-Uh, after a short stint in government, I had the opportunity to join the staff of the Indianapolis motor Speedway and the Indy car series as the first, as the chief of staff.
+You know, I was a lawyer, but I really had a passion for business and communications.
+Uh, after a short stint in government, I had the opportunity to join the staff of the Indianapolis Motor Speedway and the Indy car series as the first, as chief of staff.

 Ken Ungar (02:39):

 And then as the senior VP of, of, uh, business affairs, which really gave me exposure to all things sports.
 And what I found is I really had the passion for sports marketing, uh, marketing first, but sports because I loved what sports stood for.
 Right.
-And when you look athletic competition and athletes preparing for competition, all the things that are so passionate about sports connect people, whether it’s preparation come from behind, win the underdog, uh, beating the favorite, you know, all those things about sports that people love connect people.
+And when you look at athletic competition and athletes preparing for competition, all the things that are so passionate about sports connect people, whether it’s preparation come from behind, winning the underdog, uh, beating the favorite, you know, all those things about sports that people love connecting people.
 And so I loved being a marketer in that environment.
 I’ve been doing that for 25 years, but about 16 years ago, I had the passion to set off on my own and start my own business.
-And so I started charge, uh, back in 2006 and I’ve been loving what I do ever since.
+And so I started the charge, uh, back in 2006 and I’ve been loving what I do ever since.
 Uh, so that’s really my journey, but, uh, it was, it was kind of a crazy path from lawyer to government official to business person, to sports marketer.